Skip to main content

 The English Language Learning Program is offered by Lipscomb’s College of Education which is consistently ranked as one of the most effective educator preparation programs in the state of Tennessee and the nation.

-As a teacher, you want to provide an optimal learning environment for every student to succeed.
-We know that environment looks different for different learner groups.
-Equip yourself with the necessary strategies to effectively meet the needs of English Language Learners.
+As a teacher, you want to provide an exceptional learning environment for every student to succeed.
+This program:

 Admissions Requirements